-Indiana Emergency Response Commission (IERC)
+Indiana Emergency Response Commission

-The Indiana Emergency Response Commission consists of 13 members appointed by the Governor who represent local and state government, industry and the public.
-The commission is chaired by the Executive Director of the Indiana Department of Homeland Security and vice-chaired by the Commissioner of the Indiana Department of Environmental Management.
+The Indiana Emergency Response Commission operates under authority of IC 13-25-1 and IC 13-25-2.
+The Commission consists of 13 members, 9 members appointed by the Governor who represent local government, business and industry and the public and 4 state agency representatives.
+The Commission is chaired by the State Fire Marshal and meets bimonthly.

 The Indiana Emergency Response Commission has established 92 emergency planning districts, one is each county and supervises and oversees the activities of the LEPCs that serve these emergency planning districts.

 The LEPCs are composed of state and local officials; broadcast and print media; community groups; and owners and operators of facilities subject to EPCRA; and personnel from the following fields: law enforcement, emergency management, firefighting, emergency medical services, health, local environmental, hospital, transportation.

 Each LEPC is charged with developing and maintaining an emergency response plan to deal with accidental chemical releases from facilities in its county and with making information about chemicals in the community available to the general public.

 The Indiana Emergency Response Commission and the LEPCs are funded by a fee on chemical facilities that are subject to EPCRA.